 I recently copied pages from the book Families of Vigo Co., Indiana and in it are land maps showing land owned by Jacob, Henry, and Isaac Hatfield in the 1830s.
-Jacob owned the land that the Terre Haute airport is currently built on.
+Jacob owned the land where the Terre Haute airport currently lies.

 I WOULD LIKE TO CORRESPOND WITH ANYONE WHO IS DESCENDED FROM THIS LINE OF HATFIELDS — Andrew HATFIELD & wife Mary MANN; Jacob HATFIELD and wives Nancy ? or Elizabeth EVERSOLE; William HATFIELD & wife Christiana BUTCHER.
 Please email me at Hatwelle@aol.com.

 1 John Hatfield b: 1717 in Philadelphia Co., PA d: Abt.
 1805